 Cost: Medium (Lower legal fee overall.
 The legal fee is split between two stages.)

-- Legal fees for preparation of the H-1B petition are payable at the time the H-1B case is initiated.
+- Legal fees for the preparation of the H-1B petition are payable at the time the H-1B case is initiated.
 We will not collect the portion of the H-1B legal fee for finalizing the H-1B for submission until the H-1B petition is selected.

 - If the H-1B petition is selected, we will then and only then collect the legal fees associated with finalizing the H-1B for submission.

-Best for: Risk-averse companies that want to prepare petitions in advance of deadlines to prepare for scenarios such as system glitches, USCIS policy changes, etc. Good for companies who haven’t filed for an H-1B petition previously or when the H-1B petition is in support of high-priority candidates and want to ensure that given the adverse H-1B adjudication trends, that there is ample time to prepare the best possible submissions to USCIS.
+Best for: Risk-averse companies that want to prepare petitions in advance of deadlines to prepare for scenarios such as system glitches, USCIS policy changes, etc. Good for companies who haven’t filed for an H-1B petition previously or when the H-1B petition is in support of high-priority candidates and want to ensure that given the adverse H-1B adjudication trends, there is ample time to prepare the best possible submissions to USCIS.

 What it entails: You would submit all employee documentation, petitioner information, job description and duties, and project details (if applicable) on a normal timeline consistent with an early April filing.
 We will review employee qualifications and the job duties to ensure H-1B compliance, examine documents to prove work availability to troubleshoot potential problems early, and review the totality of the case to ensure that the specialty occupation and employer-employee relationship requirements can be met when the case is selected for the cap.
 The legal fee due prior to registration includes the LCA filing (which will be done prior to the cap selection process to ensure timely filings once selections are made).
 The petition will be prepared prior to cap selection and we will finalize the H-1B petition for submission upon selection.